mixja/ansible-dpdk-seastar/README.md

 The following variables can be used to force a rebuild or build a different version:

-- `seastar_rebuild` - if set to any value, forces Seastar to be built
+- `seastar_rebuild` - if set to any value, forces Seastar to be built.
 - `seastar_version` - specifies the branch, tag or commit hash to build.
 If a change is detected from the current repo, Seastar will be rebuilt.
-- `dpdk_rebuild` - if set to any value, forces DPDK to be built
+- `dpdk_rebuild` - if set to any value, forces DPDK to be built/

 The following example forces DPDK to be built: